tnttodda/RegressionInType/InfiniteSearch1.lagda.md

 Now we come to the main result for this half.

-We wish to show that, for any discrete X, ℕ → X is continuously searchable using the discrete-sequence closeness function.
+We wish to show that, for any discrete `X`, `ℕ → X` is continuously searchable using the discrete-sequence closeness function.

 ```agda